XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 **Install PostgreSQL on macOS**

-1. Download and install Postgres on macOS.
+1. Download and install PostgreSQL on macOS.

         brew install postgres
         brew services start postgres

-2. Connect to the PostgreSQL Database Server using psql and create a user `newuser` and a database `reporting`.
+2. Connect to the PostgreSQL Database Server using `psql` and create a user `newuser` and a database `reporting`.

         psql postgres
 	        CREATE ROLE newuser WITH LOGIN PASSWORD ‘password’;